 In the fourth step, now that the VPC networking and EKS Cluster are created, you will now launch worker nodes of Kubernetes to move toward your final step of completing the AWS EKS cluster setup.

-Step #5: Install a Demo App For Trial; After Successful Trial, Project is Completed
+Step #5: Install a Demo App For Trial, After a Successful Trial, the Project is Completed

 The final step of completing the AWS EKS cluster setup is to install a demo app for trial, and once you install and deploy it successfully, your AWS EKS setup project is completed.